lzxindustries/lzxmodular/docs/source/tbc2.rst

 Ramp Generator
 +++++++++++++++++++++++++++++

-TBC2 has one Ramp Generator module.
+TBC2 has one Ramp Generator submodule.
 The output video standard follows the setting of the Genlock Module.
 The Ramp Generator is a low speed software renderer designed to generate programmable gradients and other patterns.
 After any settings change, this module will render a new output frame.

 MicroSD Card Compatibility
 -----------------------------